tyler6974/html5-games/README.md

 The site also supports for downloading and importing save game data, so you can backup your data or keep your progress across browsers.

+## Important info about crashing error / unexpected white screen in Microsoft Jigsaw
+Due to the rendering error presents in Chromium browsers, the game may crash while loading the previews.
+In addition, you may experience a noticable delay when browsing websites, playing HTML5 games or watching videos.
+Steps to fix:
+- Check if hardware renderer is on in the browser setting.
+- Visit chrome://flags, type ``angle`` in the search box.
+- Choose ``D3D11on12`` if your PC supports DirectX12.
+If your PC is old, choose ``D3D9``.

+To check if your PC supports DirectX12, type <kbd>Win</kbd>+<kbd>R</kbd> and type ``dxdiag``.
+Look for ``DirectX Version`` at the bottom.

 ## Changes / enhancement

 ### Chrome Dino